Vojta's abc conjecture for entire curves in toric varieties highly ramified over the boundary: Introduction

-Let $X$ be an algebraic variety, and $D$ an effective divisor (possibly empty).
+Let $X$ be an algebraic variety and $D$ be an effective divisor (possibly empty) on $X$.
 The set $X\backslash D$ is {\it Brody hyperbolic} if every entire curve $f:\mathbb C\to X\backslash D$ is constant.
 It is {\it Brody quasi-hyperbolic} if every entire curve $f:\mathbb C\to X\backslash D$ is degenerate, meaning its image is contained a proper Zariski-closed subset $Z$ of $X$.
-We call such $Z$ the {\it exceptional set}.
-If $Z$ is independent of $f$, we call $X\backslash D$ {\it Brody strong quasi-hyperbolic}.
+If such a subset $Z$ can be chosen independently of $f$, then $X\backslash D$ is said to be {\it Brody strong quasi-hyperbolic} and $Z$ is called an {\it exceptional set}.
 This leads us to the Griffiths-Lang's conjecture.

-{\bf Griffiths-Lang's conjecture}. {\it Let $X$ be a smooth complex projective variety, $D$ a normal crossing divisor on $X$, and $K_X$ the canonical divisor on $X$.
+{\bf Griffiths-Lang's conjecture}. {\it Let $X$ be a smooth complex projective variety, $D$ a normal crossing divisor on $X$, and $K_X$ a canonical divisor on $X$.
 If $K_X+D$ is big, then $X\backslash D$ is Brody quasi-hyperbolic.}

 A more precise quantitative version, in terms of the Nevanlinna's functions, can be formulated as follows.

 {\bf Griffiths' conjecture}. {\it For a holomorphic map $f:\mathbb C\to X$ with Zariski dense image, the inequality